 DigiPen offers many options for prospective students and families to visit us both on campus and online.
 We encourage you and your family to take a tour of the campus, shadow a current DigiPen student, or attend any number of in-person presentations and preview days.
-If you can't make it to campus, we also offer a number of virtual experiences, from on-demand, one-on-one chats with current students to regularly scheduled interactive group livestreams.
-Our admissions officers are committed to making these experiences as easy and accessible as possible.
+If you can't make it to campus, we also offer a number of virtual experiences, with current students, faculty, and staff.
+Our outreach and admissions staff are committed to making these experiences as easy and accessible as possible.
 Anyone interested in finding out more about DigiPen Institute of Technology and its programs is welcome to attend.
 For information on dates and to register to attend these events, please visit our website at digipen.edu/visit-us or email outreach@digipen.edu.